University of Washington, 1991, Isospin mixing in giant dipole resonances, advisor Kurt Snover

 Postdoc at SUNY Stony Brook with Gene Sprouse

 Postdoc at Simon Fraser with Otto Hausser, mostly on laser traps for radioactive atoms.

-We use laser trapping and cooling techniques with a table-top sized apparatus to precisely test the Standard Model of the weak interaction.
+We use laser trapping and cooling techniques with a table-top sized apparatus to precisely test the Standard Model of the electroweak interaction.